Send in these items as soon as possible, same day or next day will allow us to meet deadlines.

 These items are required by government agencies such as: Fannie Mae, Freddie Mac, FHA or VA, not Capital Bank.

-- Paper copies or PDF scans are fine, images/JPEG/phone pictures are not allowable.
+PDF file format is fine, images/JPEG/phone pictures are not allowable.

-- If you see an alert show up on a “credit watch” for an inquiry by United One that is the credit bureau that we use.
+A credit alert you see for an inquiry by Settlement One or United One are credit bureaus that we use.